About Our Content

 Good-to-Knows for Readers

-- We try to keep our content as family-friendly as possible, but occasionally may mature themes
+• We try to keep our content as family-friendly as possible, but may discuss mature themes present in the games we’re covering

-- All content creation, including review writing, video editing and voice-overs are produced by humans
+• All of our content, including review writing, video editing and voice-overs are produced by humans

 Good-to-Knows for Developers, Publishers and PR Agencies